-- What is your tax bill?
+- Calculating your tax bill

 Step 1: Add up all the income.